BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 Article VII-Meetings

-from September through April as determined by BOD and the Program Committee.
-The meeting schedule will be announced in the yearbook and website.
+1. Regular meetings are usually held at least 6 times per year as determined by the Board and Program Committee.
+The meeting schedule will be announced in the yearbook and on the website.

-2. The President shall have the authority to call special meetings of the Board or Club when deemed necessary and in case of emergency shall have power to cancel or change the time and/or day of the regular meeting.
+3. The President shall have the authority to call special meetings of the Board or Club when deemed necessary and in case of emergency shall have power to cancel or change the time and/or day of the regular meeting.

 Article VIII-Executive Board